baytonorg/managed_info_tracker/.github/ISSUE_TEMPLATE/bug_report.md

  - Device: [e.g. Pixel 8]
  - OS: [e.g. Android 14]
  - OS build: [open About device from MANAGED SETTINGS, and look for software build number]
- - MANAGED SETTINGS Version [Tap the menu button, provide version number and version code]
+ - MANAGED INFO Version [Tap the menu button, provide version number and version code]

 **Additional context**
 Add any other context about the problem here.